Ragul0714/M6/README.md

 }
 ```
 ## OUTPUT
 ![WhatsApp Image 2025-04-27 at 15 43 15_acc0748e](https://github.com/user-attachments/assets/0e827968-1593-49e9-b5a7-8025b50b71ad)

 ## RESULT
-Thus the program to print 'WELCOME' using malloc() and free() has been executed successfully
+Thus the program to print 'WELCOME' using malloc() and free() has been executed successfully.

-.

 # EX-28-STUDENT-INFORMATION-USING-STRUCTURE